wylieconlon/timeline-trace/README.md

 npm run watch
 ```

-This project does not provide a web server, but you could use one
-such as:
+This project uses a node server to run:

 ```
-python -m SimpleHTTPServer
+npm run start
 ```

 # Testing